milkslurpee/CS312/Project1/project-rsa/rsa-project-report.md

 Since Miller Rabin does multiple passes on each number, really scrutinizing each one, the chances of it missing primes goes down.
 In fact, Miller Rabin is capable of catching carmichael numbers, which Fermat misses.
-While Fermat is slightly Faster, Miller Rabin also doesnt need as many passes to reach the same probability as Fermat.
+While Fermat is slightly Faster, Miller Rabin also doesn't need as many passes to reach the same probability as Fermat.
 It is just kind of better.

 ```py
 def fermat(N: int, k: int) -> bool: